-THL 432.
+- catechetical topics.
+The course presumes familiarity with basic liturgical and pastoral theology.
+Prerequisite: THL 101/190. - THL 428.
+Liturgy, Art & Architecture (3) P A study of the development of the history and theology of Christian worship as embodied in art and architecture.
+Liturgical theology and practice will be examined through an investigation of sacred space.
+Prerequisite: THL 101/190. - THL 431.
+Old Testament Topics (1-3) B An in-depth study of a special topic in Old Testament literature, such as a major theological theme, a particular literary genre, a period in Israelite history.
+Prerequisite: THL 101/190. - THL 432.
 New Testament Topics (1-3) B An advanced study of a special topic of interest in the New Testament, such as a particular New Testament book or literary form, or a common theme from various New Testament perspectives.
-Prerequisite: THL 101/190.

-THL 440.
-Reconciliation (3) P/S As an expression of the atoning work of Jesus Christ, reconciliation stands at the center of Christian belief and practice.
+Prerequisite: THL 101/190. - THL 440.
+Reconciliation (3) (W) P/S As an expression of the atoning work of Jesus Christ, reconciliation stands at the center of Christian belief and practice.
 This course explores the sacrament of reconciliation in its broader theological context, from a variety of angles: historical, systematic, liturgical, and pastoral.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 441.

-THL 441.
 Eucharistic Theology (3) S/P A doctrinal study of the Eucharist with special emphasis on its liturgical context, as a sacrament of Christ and Church, and as the source and summit of sacramental life.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 451.

-THL 451.
 Christian Spirituality (3) M/P An introduction to the meaning of religious experience or spiritual life from a Christian perspective, consisting of both a theoretical classroom presentation and a practical application through personal meditation.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 452.

-THL 452.
 Special Moral Topics (1-3) M This course presumes familiarity with fundamental ethical categories.
 It will focus on one particular ethical issue for an extensive and thorough treatment.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 455.

-THL 455.
 History of Spirituality (3) H/P A survey study of the major movements and traditions of spirituality throughout the history of Christianity, from the biblical and patristic roots through the emergence of the desert monks, the monastic and mystical traditions of the middle ages, and the developments of the Catholic and Protestant reformations.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 461-462.

-THL 461-462.
 History of Christian Thought I-II (3,3) H/S This course explores the history of Christian theology, focusing on developments during one of the major historical epochs: i.e., early, medieval, reformation, modern.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 465.

-THL 465.
 Judaism (3) (D) H A study of the teaching and practice of Judaism.
 Both its historical traditions and present-day expression are examined.
 Sponsored by the Jewish Chautauqua Society.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 469.

-THL 469.
 Major Theologian (3) S/H An in-depth study of the life and works of an eminent theologian: e.g., Origen, Augustine, Anselm, Aquinas, Luther, Calvin, Rahner.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 471.

-THL 471.
 The Way of Zen (3) (D) H A study of the historical and philosophical origins of this major school of Japanese Buddhism, examining the actual experiences of Zen and reflecting on their cross-cultural (American and Christian) appropriation.
 Prerequisite: THL 101/190.